pyinstaller/pyinstaller/doc/source/Manual.rst

 The spec (specification) file tells |PyInstaller| how to process your script.
 When you name a script (or scripts) to the ``pyinstaller`` command, the first thing it does is to build a spec file *name*.spec.
-The spec file encodes all the option values and script names you give to the ``pyinstaller`` command.
+The spec file encodes the script names and most of the options you give to the ``pyinstaller`` command.

 For many uses of |PyInstaller| you do not need to examine or modify the spec file.
 Editing the spec file was once a common way to help |PyInstaller|
 find all the parts of a program, but this is now less common.
-It is often enough to
+It is usually enough to
 give all the needed information (such as hidden imports) as option values to the ``pyinstaller`` command and let it run.